+In fact, these classes can be defined in another 'formalism-free' way using purely categorical terms; see Kirby: "Abstract Elementary Categories" [34] or Lieberman: "AECs as accessible categories" [38].
+The connection with logic is at first only motivational.
 The AEC notion was developed to simplify the study of infinitary logics by generalizing some of the crucial properties and avoiding syntactical complications.
 The crucial Löwenheim Skolem property is derived from thinking of \prec as a kind of elementary submodel.
-But there is no explicit syntax and no notion of a definable set.
+But there is no explicit syntax22 and no notion of a definable set.

-In contrast, Zilber's notion of a quasiminimal excellent class [49] was developed to provide a smooth framework for proving the categoricity in all uncountable powers of Zilber's pseudo-exponential field.
-This example itself is developed in a standard model theoretic framework in $L{\omega_1,\omega}(Q)$.
-The structure is patterned on (and conjecturally isomorphic to) to the complex exponential field ($\mathbb{C}, +, \times, e^x$).
+In contrast, Zilber's notion of a quasiminimal excellent class [59] was developed to provide a smooth framework for proving the categoricity in all uncountable powers of Zilber's pseudo-exponential field.
+This example itself can be axiomatized in a standard model theoretic framework in $L{\omega_1,\omega}(Q)$.
+But this is not the way the construction is made.
+The structure is patterned on (and conjecturally isomorphic to) to the complex exponential field (\mathbb{C} , +, ×, e^x).
 For technical reasons having to do with the simplicity of dealing with relational languages, the vocabulary is taken to include all polynomially definable sets as basic predicates.
 The fundamental result that a quasiminimal excellent class is categorical in all uncountable powers can be presented in a formalism-free way.
-The key point is that there are no axioms in the object language of the general quasiminimal excellence theorem; there are only statements about the combinatorial geometry determined by what are in the application the ($L{\omega_1,\omega}$)-definable sets.
+The key point is that there are no axioms in the object language of the general quasiminimal excellence theorem; there are only statements about the combinatorial geometry determined by what are in the application the ($L{\omega_1,\omega}(Q)$)-definable sets.